Blog Hero

 Book an Appointment

 The idea of contact lenses has been around since Leonardo Da Vinci proposed a similar idea in the early 16th century.
 The first device that we would consider a contact lens by today’s standards was a small ocular lens created by a German glassblower that was fitted to a patient in late 19th century Germany.
 Since then, contact lenses have become widespread in their popularity and utility.
 In Canada alone, the market for contact lenses is over $2 billion!
 Contact lenses are advantageous over a pair of glasses because of their versatility, especially in humid areas, for people who work in cold climates, for usage in active settings like organized sports, or simply because they aren’t visibly noticeable on your face.
 If you require contact lenses, consider contacting Dr. Brian Abrams, an eye doctor in Vaughan.
+Call now to book a contact lens eye exam!

 The one disadvantage of contact lenses compared to glasses is that contact lenses can cause infection if the user doesn’t take the proper precautions.
 Contact lenses are placed directly on the cornea, so any bacteria or other potentially infectious agents they may become contaminated with are placed on the cornea as well.
-Contact lenses create a seal around the eye, which prevents proper flushing of the eye with natural defenses like tears, and allows bacteria to proliferate.
+Contact lenses create a seal around the eye, which prevents proper flushing of the eye with natural defences like tears and allows bacteria to proliferate.

 Since the first contact lenses were developed from thin glass, the production and storage of contact lenses has changed.
 Modern contact lenses are made of various types of plastic, which allows them to be fitted comfortably over most eyes and stored in sealed containers in a saline solution to ward off contamination.
 Proper care must still be taken to ensure that your contact lenses are properly sterilized.
 One easy way to accomplish this is to pay attention to the shelf life of your contact lenses.
 Although contact lenses come sealed in saline solution, the manufacturer has stamped the case with an expiry date because over time, the seal can become compromised and the manufacturer can no longer guarantee the safety and sterility of the contact lenses.